ThuriyaThwin/CP_SAT/README.md

 * -maxnogoodsize : [integer] Clauses that have a size at most equal to this parameters will be kept when performing forget.

-* -probforget : [positive intege bounded by 100] The probability that a large clause (w.r.t maxnogoodsize) whill be forgotten.
+* -probforget : [positive integer bounded by 100] The probability that a large clause (w.r.t maxnogoodsize) will be forgotten.
 By default equal to 100.